Rationale

 each method has its own rankings, we need to recode them prior to any

 further analysis.
-For this task, we can use delim_join
+For this task, we can use delim_join.

-This function takes a list
+This function takes a list of species partitions as input

 in order to merge and recode all species partitions: